younsl/box/README.md

 ## Summary

-Clutter box with scripts and code snippets.
+Clutter bucket with scripts and code snippets.
 It also includes some assets from [tech blog](https://github.com/younsl/younsl.github.io).